-In 1999, Matt Altieri and Marc Van Kley envisioned Executive Class.
-At the time, their combined industry experience totaled over 40 years.
-They developed the concept of a specialized division within a moving company.
-This division would cater to the individuals that made the tough decisions…those executives that could affect stockholder equity.
+Our journey began in 1999 when Matt Altieri and Marc Van Kley envisioned Executive Class.
+At that time, their combined industry experience totaled over 40 years.
+They developed the concept of a specialized division within a relocation company.
+This division would cater to the individual that made the tough decisions…the executive that plays a part in stockholder equity.

 They recognized that to be successful, the division must focus solely on corporate executive relocation.
-They also knew firsthand when a VIP (CEO, COO, CIO, CFO, chairman, director, etc.) had a seamless move, everyone was content.
+They also knew firsthand when a VIP had a seamless move, everyone was content.
 The executive was happy because their family was happy.
 Productivity remained high in the executive’s department.
-Plus, the human resources department, mobility department, and the relocation management company felt relieved.
+Plus, the human resources department, mobility department, and the relocation management company felt a sense of relief.

-Matt and Marc presented their idea to the Beltmann Relocation Group.
-It made sense to have this concept supported by North American Van Lines’ largest agent with 50 years in the industry and 12 locations nationwide.
-In addition, Beltmann’s “Be The Customer” culture fit Matt and Marc’s vision for Executive Class.
+Matt and Marc presented their idea to the Beltmann Relocation Group, North American Van Lines’ largest agent with 50 years in the industry and 12 locations nationwide.
+Plus, Beltmann’s “Be The Customer” culture fit Matt and Marc’s vision for Executive Class.
 Beltmann agreed, and the journey began.

 Be The Customer